How to create a thriving verge garden

 Many of us have vacant verges or small pockets of garden that are ripe for turning into productive green space.
 Greening these areas can be an important part of lowering urban temperatures, creating eco-systems for local wildlife and beautifying our streetscapes.

 The tricky part is working out what to plant and when to transform these spaces into eco-friendly entrances to your home.
 It doesn't have to be back-breaking work if you follow a few simple guidelines.

-We asked our plant guru Claire Greenhill her top five tips for greening urban spaces and we've shared them with you below.
+We asked our plant master Claire Greenhill her top five tips for greening urban spaces and we've shared them with you below.